egel/blog/content/pages/about.md

 But that is only a fragment of my efforts.
 If you have some interesting project propositions or just want to say "Hi", you can achieve it by <maciej@egel.pl>.
 I am always happy to have a nice talk :)

 ### The blog
-In the blog you can read some of my articles from IT world and usually focus on unique topics, that might be hard to find in the Web.
+In the blog you can read some of my articles from IT world which usually focus on unique topics, that might be hard to find in the Web.

 This blog is also partly my work diary, so many decisions and reason why I made it that way, you will also may find here.
-Well, I pleased to invite you to sit comfortable, enjoy the content and leave a comment.
+Well, lastly I am pleased to invite you to sit comfortably, enjoy the content of my blog and do not hesitate to leave a comment.

 ### Are you appreciate my work?
 Thank you!
 If you want say thank you or want to appreciate my work, you can do it here